Simulation Software for Underground Mining.

 Test New Mine Layouts and Designs.

-Validate Capital Decisions.
+Pressure Test Capital Decisions.

 Every recommendation a Technical Services Manager makes depends on the model behind it.
 If the model produces a single number, the recommendation is only as strong as the assumptions that number rests on.

 Plan with Confidence.
-Recommend with Credibility.
+Recommend Changes with Credibility.

 Identify Bottlenecks Before They Hit the Schedule.